Commuting matrices and the Hilbert scheme of points on affine spaces: Introduction

 Finally, as an application of our ideas, it is not difficult to see that $\Hilb^{[c]}(\C^n)$ is irreducible whenever ${\mathcal C}(n,c)$ is irreducible, see details in Section \ref{irred} below.
-It then follows from recent results due to Sivic \cite[Theorems 26 \& 32]{S}, that $\Hilb^{[c]}(\C^3)$ is irreducible if $c\le 10$, while this was known to be the case only for $c\le8$, cf. \cite[Theorem 1.1]{CEVV}.
+It then follows from recent results due to \u{S}ivic \cite[Theorems 26 \& 32]{S}, that $\Hilb^{[c]}(\C^3)$ is irreducible if $c\le 10$, while this was known to be the case only for $c\le8$, cf. \cite[Theorem 1.1]{CEVV}.

 \paragraph{\bf Acknowledgments.} We would like to thank D. Erman for useful discussions and suggestions about the irreducibility results of Hilbert schemes of points.